Ian Morris (musician): Personal life

 Morris was married to singer Kim Willoughby of New Zealand's most successful all-female group When the Cat's Away, with whom he had two daughters, Julia and Maude, and a stepson, James.
 He was separated from his wife at the time of his death.

 Death

-Morris had been suffering from depression and committed suicide at Te Pania Hotel in Napier on 7 October 2010.
+Morris had been suffering from depression and died by suicide at Te Pania Hotel in Napier on 7 October 2010.
 Police noted that there were no suspicious circumstances to his death.

 Morris was posthumously inducted into the New Zealand Music Hall of Fame.